 The objective status of incontinence was indicated by the ultra-short perineal pad test results and PFM power, strength, endurance, and TRMP was measured by perineometer.
 The ultra-short perineal pad test was performed to assess urinary leakage status, as follows.
 The participants were allowed to empty their bladder, and any remaining urine was removed using a catheter without anesthetic gel.
 Then, the bladder was filled with 300 mL sterile water by a gynecologist using a catheter.
 For the pad test, the participants were provided with a pre-weighed sanitary diaper to place inside their underwear.
 Participants were instructed to perform a standardized physical activity for 1 minute at a submaximal level: jumping with feet apart and then together, jogging in place with high knees, and jumping up and down; 20 repetitions of each exercise and additional jogging in place were performed until 1 minute had passed .
 After 10 minutes, the total amount of urine leakage was determined by weighing the pad.

 The assessments of PFM functions were performed in a hook-lying position for all participants using a vaginal pressure measurement device.
-The VVP-3000 perineometer (QLMED Ltd., Gyeonggi-do, Korea), which is a vaginal probe 24 mm in diameter and 115 mm in length with an active surface measurement length of 66 mm, was used.
+The VVP-3000 perineometer (QLMED Ltd., Gyeonggi-do, Korea), which is a vaginal probe 24 mm in diameter and 115 mm in length with an inserted surface measurement length of 66 mm, was used.
 The vaginal probe is connected to a microprocessor with latex tubing, allowing for transmission of pressure readings when the inserted part is compressed by external pressure.
 The baseline pressure value was recorded in mmHg with no voluntary PFM contraction, and the device was then zeroed.
 Participants were asked to contract their PFM and squeeze with maximum effort for 2–3 seconds.
 They were instructed to pull their PFM in and up as much as possible, and with no use of extra-pelvic muscle contraction.
-The measurement was taken before the first contraction and was displayed as a flat curve, after the participants had been instructed to relax and given time to slowly breathe in and out .
+The measurement was performed before the first contraction and was displayed as a flat curve, after the participants was asked to relax and to slowly breathe in and out .
 PFM strength was given by the difference between the resting and peak pressure measurement, and reported as the mean of two maximal pressures (in mmHg) .
 TRMP was measured from the onset of contraction until maximal pressure was reached, and recorded in seconds.
 Measurement of muscle power required the participants to perform the contraction at maximal pressure as fast as possible.
 The present study defined PFM power as PFM strength/TRMP (mmHg/s).
-Local muscular endurance is the ability of a muscle to sustain sub-maximal or maximal force, assessed as the time over which a person is able to maintain a maximal static or isometric contraction .
+The endurance is the ability of a muscle to maintain sub-maximal or maximal force, assessed as the time over which a participant is able to sustain a maximal isometric contraction .
 PFM endurance was measured as the mean contraction pressure for 10 s, during one attempt (mmHg).

 All statistical analyses were conducted using SPSS software (ver.
 18.0; SPSS Inc., Chicago, IL, USA).
 A p value of 0.05 was used to indicate statistical significance.
 Kolmogorov–Smirnov Z-tests were used to verify that the data were normally distributed.
 Analysis of covariance (ANCOVA) was used to compare the groups before and after the intervention, with the baseline values used as covariates.
 Data are presented as mean ± standard deviation.
 The effect sizes and confidence interval (CI) for the primary outcomes were calculated to determine the clinical significance of the data.
 An effect size (r) is constrained between 0 (no correlation) and 1 (perfect correlation); in this study, 0 ≤ r < 0.1 was classified as no effect, 0.1 ≤ r < 0.3 as a small effect, 0.3 ≤ r < 0.5 as a moderate effect, and r ≥ 0.5 as a large effect.